Dear reader of ADxS.org, please excuse the disruption.

 The body uses downregulation and upregulation to counteract excessive (or reduced) levels of a messenger substance.

-Downregulation occurs in several stages, which take place one after the other depending on the intensity and duration of the neurotransmitter oversupply:6
+Downregulation occurs in several increments, which take place one after the other depending on the intensity and duration of the neurotransmitter oversupply:6

 1. Desensitization